Some of the Kimberley National Parks are world famous, others you probably never heard of.

 Windjana Gorge is probably the best place in the whole Kimberley to see freshwater crocodiles in their natural environment.

 Every time I went I saw dozens of them, no matter what time of the year.

 Windjana Gorge requires only a few hours of your time, but it is a bit further from civilisation than Geikie Gorge.
-So it's handy that there is a campground.
-However, you can also easily visit it in a day trip from Fitzroy Crossing or Derby, you just have to get up early.
+So it's handy that it has a campground.

 Find out more about Windjana Gorge National Park.